Skip to navigation Skip to content

 • Application for Survivor’s Pension (App_WP)

-• Marriage Certificate
+• Marriage certificate

-• Death Certificate
+• Death certificate

-• Deceased’s Birth Certificate
+• Deceased’s Birth certificate

 Requests for additional information

-Where information provided with the claim for Maltese pension is incomplete, Malta will send requests for information in Maltese direct to customers.
+If information provided with the claim for Maltese pension is incomplete, Malta will send requests for information in Maltese direct to customers.

 • All foreign pension claims and supporting documents must be scanned, and

-Centrelink International Services (CIS) only
+Centrelink International Services (CIS) only:

-• All claims:
+All claims:

-For help creating and completing the form, see: Agreement liaisons, NZ CICs and exchange of information.
+For help creating and completing the form, see Agreement liaisons, NZ CICs and exchange of information.

-• INV only:
+INV only:

-• Copies of Australian disability information
+• Copy of existing Australian medical information

 In Malta + Read more ...

 Enquiries about claims for Maltese payments in Malta or a third country should be directed to the Maltese social security authorities.
-See Authorities, Institutions and Liaison Agencies in the Social Security Agreement between Australia and Malta table.

 Payment method and Indexation (CPI)